-In the back of my mind, as I do this, I’m really thinking fo two things.
-One, can it solve this specific problem.
-Two, can it broaden more strategically within my organization and solve a broader category of problems.
+In the back of my mind, as I do this, I’m really thinking of two things.
+One, can it solve this specific problem?
+Two, can it broaden more strategically within my organization and solve a broader category of problems?
 When we find a tool to invest in, I don’t want it to be a one-off, I want it to be something we can rely on for a swath of problem types.

 Even after I’ve solved the problem I’m looking at, I’ll generally stay on the mailing list and watch for interesting, tactical things that the product can do that I’m not already aware of.

-I reached out to the sales team at Datadog, and when the salesperson gave me a demo, he show me how Datadog uses their own product monitor their large infrastructure – thousands of servers.
-From that interaction, I saw how features of their product were used in a real live environment .
+I reached out to the sales team at Datadog, and when the salesperson gave me a demo, he showed me how Datadog uses their own product to monitor their large infrastructure – thousands of servers.
+From that interaction, I saw how the features of their product were used in a real live environment.
 From that demo, I realized how they were different from New Relic and understood how the features could be applied.
-I probably wouldn’t have gotten there on my own, playing around with the the trial on only a few servers.
+I probably wouldn’t have gotten there on my own, playing around with the trial on only a few servers.

 How have you seen your own buying process evolve lately?